unixuser011/smx/README.md

 Pros - Great support for RHEL-based, Debian-based, Ubuntu-based and SuSE-based systems and support for Solaris

-Cons - Can't perform tasks such as user admin, disk admin, etc. really is just patch management software that can push out OS updates to registered systems, no support for OS X, requires connection to main spacewalk server, and like other web-based system management programs, it may suffer from self-signed SSL certificates
+Cons - Can't perform tasks such as user admin, disk admin, etc. really is just patch management software that can push out OS updates to registered systems
+       no support for OS X, requires connection to main spacewalk server, and like other web-based system management programs, it may suffer from self-signed SSL certificates

 Comparision: